Local analysis, no uploads

 Review results and train

-Study move-by-move analysis, review accuracy scores, and automatically generate blunder puzzles from your mistakes.
+Study move-by-move analysis, review accuracy scores, and turn key mistakes into training.

 Why use ChessIQ for Lichess analysis

-Lichess games are fetched from the public API, then analyzed entirely on your device.
+Games are fetched from the public API and analyzed locally.
 No PGN is uploaded to ChessIQ servers.
-Ever.

 Offline after first load